 The contents of RSPP metadata information (e.g. the UE Role) are defined in clause 6.11 of TS 38.355 [12].

-If the role of Target UE is Located UE, the serving PLMN of Target UE is included in the Announcement message.
+If the role of Target UE is Located UE, the serving PLMN of Target UE and supported positioning QoS is included in the Announcement message.

 NOTE: The Serving PLMN ID can not be always included even for Located UE in coverage.
 In this Release, the Serving PLMN ID is included only when the Located UE is using the LCS framework to obtain the location information as descried in TS 23.273 [8].